 In the credit model, a virtuous cycle ensues: creditworthy and accountable renters create less bad debt for the creditor.
 The price of the deposit-free service can go down, which makes the offer more compelling to creditworthy renters, who again cause less bad debt on average.
 Here too, the cycle reaches a stable state.
 But in this stable state, the price of the deposit-free option is so low that even the most financially-sophisticated renters prefer to pay that price, knowing it’s better for them to keep their deposit in order to save or invest it.

 In the world of credit, the transition from cash to cards had a phenomenal side effect; it made life far easier for merchants who now had much less cash to handle.
 Similarly, we have found that our property partners see significant advantages in the deposit free system.
 When the majority (or even all) of renters are deposit-free, it unloads a significant burden of the accounting processes.
-The tiring days spent processing deposit checks, doing bank runs, managing escrow accounts, dealing with tax forms and scurrying to return deposits to mystery forwarding addresses are finally over.
+The tiring days spent processing deposit checks, doing bank runs, managing escrow accounts, dealing with tax forms and scurrying to refund deposits to mystery forwarding addresses are finally over.

 Deposit-free technology for qualified renters

 Conventional security deposits are arcane.
 A relic of a time before we had a digitized system for financial accountability.
 The advance of new technologies such as instant electronic payments, Open Banking and AI-based risk-assessment algorithms – when joined with some tried and true financial models, such as those of credit companies – can finally pave a path towards a simple, safe, transparent and frictionless rental experience.
 At Obligo, we believe that deposit-free renting will become the new standard, while conventional deposits will gradually become obsolete.